UndergroundDetection/MICEMD/README.md

-# MicEMD
+# Installation
-Modeling, inversion and classification in electromagnetic detection
+MicEMD(Modeling, Inversion and Classification in ElectroMagnetic Detection)

 Prerequisite: Installing Python and Conda